Martin R. Stämpfli

 Research Focus

-The goal of my research program is to understand how environmental and infectious agents, alone or in combination, influence innate and adaptive immune responses in the respiratory tract and the contribution of these changes to the pathogenesis of respiratory disorders such as chronic obstructive pulmonary disease (COPD) and asthma.
+The goal of my research program is to understand how environmental and infectious agents, alone or in combination, influence innate and adaptive immune responses in the respiratory tract and the contribution of these changes to the pathogenesis of respiratory disorders such as chronic obstructive pulmonary disease (COPD).
+Specific focus is placed on cigarette smoke’s impact on innate and adaptive respiratory immune defense mechanisms.
+The goal of our research is to develop novel interventions to restore immune function and mitigate inflammation in COPD.

 Academic Interests

 Dr. Stampfli is involved in teaching at both the graduate and undergraduate level within the Faculty of Health Sciences.
-In particular, he teaches the Bachelor of Health Sciences class HTH SCI 4II3, Advanced Immunology.

 Team Members

-Technical Staff
+Technical staff:

-Sussan Kianpour, Joanna Kasinska
+Joanna Kasinska

 Selected Publications

-- Stämpfli MR, Anderson GP.
-How cigarette smoke skews immune responses to promote infection, lung disease and cancer. .
+- How cigarette smoke skews immune responses to promote infection, lung disease and cancer.
+Stämpfli MR, Anderson GP.
 Nat Rev Immunol.
 2009 May;9(5):377-84.